ocaml/dune/doc/hacking.rst

 Creating Rules
 --------------

-A dune rule consists of 3 components:
+A Dune rule consists of 3 components:

-- Dependencies that the rule may read when executed (files, aliases, ..)
+- *Dependencies* that the rule may read when executed (files, aliases, etc.).
-  This is described by ``'a Action_builder.t`` values
+  This is described by ``'a Action_builder.t`` values.

-- Targets the rule produces (files)
+- *Targets* that the rule produces (files and/or directories).
-  Targets, in addition to dependencies is described by ``'a Action_builder.With_targets.t'``
+  This is described by ``'a Action_builder.With_targets.t'`` values.

-- Action that dune must execute (external programs, redirects, etc.)
+- *Action* that Dune must execute (external programs, redirects, etc.).
-  Actions are represented by ``Action.t``
+  Actions are represented by ``Action.t`` values.

-Combined, one needs to produce a ``Action.t Action_builder.With_targets.t`` value to create a rule.
+Combined, one needs to produce an ``Action.t Action_builder.With_targets.t`` value to create a rule.
 The rule may then be added by ``Super_context.add_rule``, or a related function.

-To make this maximally convenient, there's a ``Command`` module to make it easier to create actions that run external commands and describe their targets & dependencies simultaneously.
+To make this maximally convenient, there's a ``Command`` module to make it easier to create actions that run external commands and describe their targets and dependencies simultaneously.

 Loading Rules
 -------------